border-trade-demonstrators/btd-1/sample-signal-creation.md

 ISN participants create [spec compliant signals](https://github.com/information-sharing-networks/signals) by using their Participant Site API.

+Within the context of BTD 1 if the information is available to participants for a given goods movement it is possible to specify an ETA for arrival at destination port, this is useful information for the Port Health Authority team.
+An ETA can be specified using the 'start' field and can be included in the summary field as additional human readable information.

 The simplest possible BTD 1 relevant signal (using the x-www-form-urlencoded content type) would look something like the below (N.B. swap out cnCode, unitId and other fields for relevant values etc):

 ```bash